rishi-koushal/Ribonucleic-Acid-Vision-Classifier/READ_ME.md

 ##### 4. Building the Vision Classifier Model

 Now, we've come to the step where we build a classifier.
 We're using fastai's vision classifier.
-The initial step is to build a data bunch with normalized images. **Since the RNAfold images are on the same dimensions we don't really require the data augmentation step**.
+The initial step is to build a data bunch with normalized images. **Since the RNAfold images are on the same dimensions we don't really require the data augmentation step, but it is always good to perform the data augmentation when we're working with images**.
 Following this step, we build a classifier using the pre trained resnet34 model.
 (Thanks to fastai!)

 ```
 cnn_learner(data, models.resnet34, metrics=accuracy)